-2.2.13 Charges for monitoring regulations
+2.2.13 National Environmental Standards for Plantation Forestry

-Under regulation 106 of the National Environmental Standards for plantation forestry, the council may charge for monitoring of the permitted activities specified by regulations 24, 37, 51 and 63(2) of the standards.
+Under regulation 106 of the National Environmental Standards for plantation forestry, the council may charge for monitoring of permitted activities specified by regulations 24, 37, 51 and 63(2) of the standards.
+This monitoring will be charged in accordance with sections 1.1 and 1.2 of this charging document.
+Charges will cover the travel and inspection time of the officer(s) undertaking the inspection (as per section 3.2), as well as any sampling costs where required.